“If there is a beast in men, it meets its match in women too.”

-Blood – A color that symbolizes bleeding, peril, and danger, red is the liquid that flows from a wound (which is blood).
+A color that symbolizes bleeding, peril, and danger, red is the liquid that flows from a wound (ya know, blood).
 The danger posed by a pack of wolves is carnage, or a gory death.

-Sexuality – The idea of the young girl who out-foxes a wolf is inherently sexual.
-The wolf is portrayed often by a man, and The Company of Wolves is no exception (see the video^).
+The idea of the young girl who out-foxes a wolf is inherently sexual.
+The wolf is portrayed often by a man, and The Company of Wolves is no exception (^see the video).
 With a cloak symbolizing sexual transformation, Rosaleen tempts the huntsman into transforming into his true form of a wolf.
 There are other moments – such as Rosaleen’s bright red makeup and a white rose turning red – that whisper of seduction.

 In a movie fraught with confusion and tension, red is about the clearest part of the story.
 The intermingling of the themes is allowed with one clear thread running through it: RED.
 This color could suggest that sexual awakening itself is a confusing time; that transitioning from a girl to a woman is a confusing time; and it could even pay a small nudge to menstruation.
 The Company of Wolves could be an omen.
 As sexual awakening occurs – a feverish process, undoubtedly – a person has to be aware of their predatory instincts, and be aware of the predatory instincts they could incite within others.